What is a credit score?

 A credit score is calculated from the information in your credit report; it gives a general picture of your current financial position.

-You can access your credit score via the mobile app.
+You can access your credit score when you sign in to your online account via our website or the Lowell mobile app.
 This score is provided by TransUnion, one of the UK's major credit reference agencies.
 We've provided some answers to frequently asked questions below.

 A credit score is calculated from the information in your credit report; it gives a general picture of your current financial position.